 1. Scope Creep Response

 This request falls outside the agreed scope.
-I’d be happy to include it with a revised timeline and cost.
-Let me know how you’d like to proceed.
+I would be happy to include it with a revised timeline and cost.
+Let me know how you would like to proceed.

 2. Payment Reminder